-How to Prevent Cuterebra in Pets
+How to Prevent Cuterebra

-Very little can be done to prevent Cuterebra from infesting your pet.
+Very little can be done to prevent cuterebra from infesting your pet.
 However, watching your dog or cat when they are outside and not allowing them to roam free helps them avoid areas where they might contract an infection.
 You can also locate potential rodent dens in and around your yard and try humane ways of relocating them like placing a glaring light or playing music near their hole.
 In the summer, it is important to check your animals each night for any inconsistencies in their skin.
 Aside from warbles, animals can contract ticks, as well.

 And while they pose no threat to people or animals, keep an eye out for the adult botfly as summer comes to an end.
 It has a very distinct look, and because of its large size, it's hard to miss.